 - Want to try IPVanish?
 Check out the website here

-IPVanish pricing for its VPN service starts with monthly billing at $10.99.
+IPVanish pricing for its VPN service starts with monthly billing at $11.99.

 If you decide to sign up, IPVanish accepts payments via card and PayPal.
 There's support for paying via Google Pay, Amazon Pay, S€PA, and Apple Pay, but Bitcoin still isn't available.

 The document lists the data IPVanish collects via the website, its registration and payment procedures.
 There's nothing harmful or out of the ordinary, and we only saw the details we expected: cookies, website analytics, email address and so on.